Your Shopping Cart

 Frequently asked questions about what to wear to court

-Are jeans OK to wear to court?
+Is it OK to wear jeans to court?

-What outfit should I wear to court?
+What do people wear when they go to court?

-What not to wear to court?
+Is it appropriate to wear black to court?

-When choosing a color to wear to court, it is best to opt for neutral and conservative colors.
+Yes, when choosing a color to wear to court, it is best to opt for neutral and conservative colors.
 Colors such as black, navy blue, gray, and brown are generally considered appropriate for court hearings.
 These colors convey a sense of professionalism, respect, and seriousness.